opalmedapps/docs/docs/development/setup.md

 In addition, there are management commands that initialize required data as well as test data.

-Run the following management commands on the backend:
+Run the following management commands:

 ```shell
 python manage.py initialize_data